 Does the Worldschool Pop-Up Hub have a diversity policy?

 As a business designed to build and strengthen the worldschool community, the Pop-Up Hub values both inclusion and respect of all individuals.
 We welcome every family and acknowledge your diverse backgrounds, lifestyles, and viewpoints.
-To date, we've had participants who are neurodiverse, span the LGBTQ+ community, come from varying socio-economic backgrounds, practice all major religions or no religion at all, hail from all corners of our earth, chose to be solo parents, have multiracial marriages, speak English as a second or third language, have multiracial children, work with an ongoing disability, or are unique in some other beautiful way.
+To date, we've had participants who are neurodiverse, span the LGBTQ+ community, come from varying socio-economic backgrounds, practice all major religions or no religion at all, hail from all corners of our earth, elected to be solo parents, have multiracial families, speak English as a second or third language, live with an ongoing disability, or are unique in some other beautiful way.

 Please join us with your most authentic you!
 We do our best to provide a safe space for you and your family.
 We kindly request attendees to equally extend this respect and inclusion to all who gather with us.